Harvey Nash / KPMG CIO Survey 2019: A Changing Perspective

 Other key findings from the survey include:

-- Almost half (44%) of organizations expect to change their product / service offering or business model fundamentally in the next three years;
+- Almost half (44%) of organisations expect to change their product / service offering or business model fundamentally in the next three years;

 - A third plan to replace more than 20% of roles with AI/automation within 5 years but the majority (69%) believe new job roles will compensate for those lost;

-- Almost two-thirds (63%) of organizations now allow `business-managed IT' spend, creating opportunities as well as increased privacy and security risks where the IT team is not involved;
+- Almost two-thirds (63%) of organisations now allow `business-managed IT' spend, creating opportunities as well as increased privacy and security risks where the IT team is not involved;

 - Skills shortages are at an all-time high with 67% struggling to find the right talent.
 The top three scarcest skills are big data/analytics, cyber security and AI;